|

 with a well-selected stock of ready-made clothing and furnishings and

 at prices that defy competition.
-To wear one of Ganske's suits is
+To wear one of Ganske's

 to be dressed in the heighth of fashion, and you're always sure that